 - i.
 Aid for cogeneration and aid for district heating or cooling is not eligible. - ii.
-Energy Generation from Renewable Energy Sources activities are not eligible. - iii.
-Actions on new buildings and/or on extensions of existing buildings. - iv.
-Actions implemented in buildings which are dedicated to storage of fossil fuels.
+Energy Generation from Renewable Energy Sources activities are not eligible.

-10 Applies also to Micro, Small and Medium Sized Voluntary Organisations
+&lt;sup>12 Applies also to Micro, Small and Medium Sized Voluntary Organisations

-11 Applies also to Large Voluntary Organisations
+&lt;sup>13 Applies also to Large Voluntary Organisations